backflip/gulp-iconfont-css/README.md

 #### options.targetPath
 Type: `String`

 The path where the (S)CSS file should be saved, relative to the path used in `gulp.dest()` (optional, defaults to `_icons.css`).
-Depennding on the path, it might be necessary to set the `base` option, see https://github.com/backflip/gulp-iconfont-css/issues/16.
+Depending on the path, it might be necessary to set the `base` option, see https://github.com/backflip/gulp-iconfont-css/issues/16.

 #### options.fontPath
 Type: `String`